dromotherm/documentation/pages/themis/DLCF/README.md

 The Softools software is only necessary to program the device from scratch, and once programming is done, you can network it freely, which is essential for interoperability.
 This is valid with all modbus TCP hardware.

-## outdoor temperature
+## Outdoor temperature monitoring

-During the year 2017, a Davis vantage weather station was connected to the Sofrel, as the temperature sensors associated with the Sauter controllers seemed overly optimistic during intense cold spells.
+During the year 2017, a Davis vantage weather station was connected to the Sofrel, as the original temperature sensors of the boiler room seemed overly optimistic during intense cold spells.

 ![DAVIS weather station](vantage_DAVIS.jpg)